Second Floor—South Building

 In 2007, a dynamic new service model was developed for the Main Library.
-Under this new plan, resources previously divided among five Main Library subject departments were drawn together into the Information and Reference Department.
+Under this new plan, resources previously divided among individual Main Library subject departments were drawn together into the Information and Reference Department.
 The Information and Reference Department offers customers expert reference assistance across a broad range of subjects from the 2nd floor service desk.

-As a designated Government Documents and Patent and Trademark Depository Library, the Department’s collection also includes many publications received from the federal government and the Patent and Trademark Depository Library program
+As a designated Government Documents and Patent and Trademark Depository Library, the Department’s collection also includes many publications received from the federal government and the Patent and Trademark Depository Library program.

 The Information and Reference Department staff offer professional, expert assistance to all customers having questions, from simple fact checking to in-depth research.
-Although the primary service point is the 2nd floor central desk, “Roving reference” staff are also available on the 3rd floor to help customers locate material and use Library resources.
+Although the primary service point is the 2nd floor central desk, “Roving reference” staff are also available on the 1st, 2nd, and 3rd floor to help customers locate material and use Library resources.
 Staff in the “Remote Reference Center” handle phone calls and emails.
 Passport application are also accepted in the Department, please see our Passport site for more details about this service.